x3n0r/BIMStore/README.md

 This is a simple desktop application developed in microsoft platform.
 This Project is based on AnyStore (https://github.com/vijaythapa333/anystore/) It implements more features
-# anystore - Billing and Inventory Management System Build in C# and MS Express DB
+# BIMStore - Billing and Inventory Management System Build in C# and MS Express DB

 ## Tools and Technologies Used
 1. C# programming language